 Traveler’s tip 4: Finding an ATM is not that tricky in Central Copenhagen.
 Often, the ATM’s are located either on the outside or inside of the banks.
-You will also find exchange shops at the airport, and in the center of Copenhagen very close to your hotel as well.
+You will also find exchange shops at the airport and in the center of Copenhagen.
 The Danish currency is Danish Kroner, but you will also be able to pay with euro in department stores downtown.

-Our hope is to engage the participants even before the conference.
+Together, our hope is to engage as many participants as possible before the conference.

-Ultimately, the reach is pretty good and the community is curious, so let’s give them a great dose of content marketing wisdom before, during and after the conference.
+Ultimately, the reach is good and the community is curious, so let’s give them a great dose of content marketing wisdom before, during, and after the conference.

-We hope that you are up for helping us promote the event to your peers as well.
+We hope you are keen on helping us promote the event to your peers as well.

 Phone: +45 23235929